Meghan Markle & Prince Harry Play With Gifts for Their Future Child

 The pair also greeted fans outside of the famous Sydney Opera House, many of whom had brought sweet tokens for the future royal baby.

-In one sweet candid shot captured by a royal reporter, Harry and Meghan played with a pink stuffed koala and a tiny stuffed bear, making silly faces at one another.
+In one sweet candid shot captured by a royal reporter, Harry, 34, and Meghan, 37, played with a pink stuffed koala and a tiny stuffed bear, making silly faces at one another.

 With a 16-day tour and 76 engagements, it seems the pair will be taking home quite a few gifts for their future little one.

-After leaving Australia, they pair will visit Fiji, Tonga, and New Zealand, before traveling home in early November.
+After leaving Australia, the pair will visit Fiji, Tonga, and New Zealand, before traveling home in early November.

-Kensington Palace announced Meghan’s pregnancy on Monday, sharing with ET that the Duchess has past her 12-week mark and is in “good health.”
-They also confirmed that the tour will continued as scheduled, despite the Zika warnings in both Fiji and Tonga.
+Kensington Palace announced Meghan’s pregnancy on Monday, sharing with ET that the Duchess had passed her 12-week mark and was in “good health.”
+They also confirmed that the tour will continue as scheduled, despite the Zika warnings in both Fiji and Tonga.

 For more on the exciting news, watch the clip below: